LVMH results send chill across luxury goods sector

 Chinese tourism associations say their citizens are targeted in Paris because they are thought more likely to carry cash than other tourists.

-Russian tourists, the world’s No.2 luxury goods buyers after the Chinese, have been traveling and spending less on luxury goods in Europe due to the Ukraine crisis and the fall in the rouble, according to several luxury brands including Gucci and leather goods maker Salvatore Ferragamo (SFER.MI).
+Russian tourists, the world’s No.2 luxury goods buyers after the Chinese, have been travelling and spending less on luxury goods in Europe due to the Ukraine crisis and the fall in the rouble, according to several luxury brands including Gucci and leather goods maker Salvatore Ferragamo.

 But analysts said some of LVMH’s grim news was specific to the group.
 Louis Vuitton, the source of more than half of LVMH’s operating profit, has been struggling to counter a feeling among emerging market customers that it has become too ubiquitous.